antimof/UxPlay/README.md

 # **Troubleshooting:**

+Note: ```uxplay```  is run from a terminal command line, and informational messages are written to the terminal.

-If uxplay starts, but stalls after "Initialized server socket(s)" appears, it is probably because a firewall is blocking access to the server on which it is running.
+###1. uxplay starts, but stalls after "Initialized server socket(s)" appears, without any server name showing on the client.

+Stalling this way, with _no_  server name showing  _on  the client_ as available, probably means that your network **does not have a running Bonjour/zeroconf DNS-SD server.**
+On Linux, make sure Avahi is installed, and start the avahi-daemon service on the system running uxplay (your distribution will document how to do  this).
+Some  systems  may instead use the mdnsd daemon as an alternative to provide DNS-SD service.
+_(FreeBSD offers both alternatives, but only Avahi was tested: one of the steps needed for getting Avahi running on a FreeBSD system is to edit ```/usr/local/etc/avahi/avahi-daemon.conf```  to uncomment a line for airplay support._)

+###2. uxplay stalls, with the expected server name showing on the client, but fails to connect to the client when this is selected.

+This shows that a *dns_sd* service  is working, but a firewall on the server is probably blocking the connection request from the client.
+(One user who insisted that the firewall had been turned off turned out to have had _two_ active firewalls (*firewalld* and *ufw*)
+_both_ running on the server!)
 If possible, either turn off the firewall to see if that is the problem, or get three consecutive network ports, starting at port n, all three in the range 1024-65535, opened  for both tcp and udp, and use "uxplay -p n" (or open UDP 6000, 6001, 6011 TCP 7000,7001,7100 and use "uxplay -p").

-Stalling after "Initialize server socket(s)", with the server showing as available on the client iPad/iPhone, is almost certainly a firewall problem: one user was unaware that _two_ firewalls (ufw and firewalld) were both active  on their system.

-Stalling this way, but _without_ the server showing as available on the client, probably means that your network **does not have a running Bonjour/zeroconf DNS-SD server.**
-On Linux, make sure Avahi is installed, and start the avahi-daemon service (your distribution will document how to do  this).
-Some  systems  may instead use the mdnsd daemon as an alternative to provide DNS-SD service.
-(FreeBSD offers both alternatives, but only Avahi was tested: one of the steps needed for getting Avahi running on this system is to edit /usr/local/etc/avahi/avahi-daemon.conf to uncomment a line for airplay support.)
+###3.
+Problems _after_ the client-server connection has been made:

-For other problems after a connection is made, use "uxplay -d " (debug log option)  to see what is happening.
+For such  problems, use "uxplay -d " (debug log option)  to see what is happening.
-**Such problems are usually due to a GStreamer plugin that doesn't work on your system**: (by default, GStreamer uses an algorithm to guess what is the "best" plugin to use on your system).
-If you use an
-nVidia graphics card, make sure that the gstreamer1.0-vaapi plugin for Intel graphics is *NOT* installed (**uninstall it** if it is installed!).
+**Most such problems are  due to a GStreamer plugin that doesn't work on your system**: (by default, GStreamer uses an algorithm to guess what is the "best" plugin to use on your system).
+A common case is that the GStreamer VAAPI plugin (for hardware-accelerated intel graphics) is being used on a system with nVidia graphics, If you use an nVidia graphics card, make sure that the gstreamer1.0-vaapi plugin for Intel graphics is *NOT* installed (**uninstall it** if it is installed!).